MattMcAdams/website/content/projects/uabit-annual-report.md

 description: "2018 was a great year for the University of Alabama at Birmingham’s Department of Information Technology and we wanted to create a website to showcase the team’s efforts and achievements throughout the year."
 ---

+![](/images/projects/annual-report-2018/ITAR2018.gif)

 2018 was a great year for the University of Alabama at Birmingham’s Department of Information Technology and we wanted to create a website to showcase the team’s efforts and achievements throughout the year.

-![](/images/projects/annual-report-2018/ITAR2018.gif)

-Parallax effect on visuals in the margins

 <hr class="spacer">